magnoeasy/easybuilder/english.md

 This is a component that works as an autocomplete for multiple values (1:N ratio).

 Select the "MultiTag" component, then drag and drop it where it says "Drop new field here!
-When you drop it, a tab will appear on the right side of the screen called "Properties of Field" (If it doesn't appear, just click on the field you just dropped).
+When you drop it, a tab called "Properties of Field" will appear on the right side of the screen (If it doesn't, just click on the field you just dropped).

 To run the tutorial for this component, scroll down to the "Source" section.